SecureAuthCorp/Configurations/Templates/Applications.md

 - `templateName` string
 An internal name for the template.
 An Application created in the New UI will be associated with this name so that the correct template can be used to edit the application.

+- `isGeneric` boolean
+Identifies the template as a generic template.
+This affects sort-order in the UI.

 - `applicationType` string
 The generic type for this template.
 If a template defines an interface for a subset of the configuration fields of another application type then specify that application type here.